Thermal Instability and Multiphase Gas in the Simulated Interstellar Medium with Conduction, Viscosity and Magnetic Fields: Methods

 and $\bm{I}$ is the identity tensor. $\kappa$ and $\mu$ are the conduction and dynamic viscosity coefficients, respectively.
 We implement anisotropic conduction in an asymmetrical scheme with the monotonized-central slope limiter following the procedures of \cite{Sharma2007}.
-For anisotropic viscosity we use the implementation written by \citet{Kempski2020a} which follows the method of \citet{Braginskii1965}.
+For anisotropic viscosity we use the discretization algorithm outlined in \citet{Parrish2012}.
 In runs where both thermal conduction and viscosity are employed, we signify the ratio between the two coefficients with the Prandtl number

 where $k_B$ is Boltzmann's constant and $\Bar{m}$ is the mean mass per particle.
 Througout the paper we adopt the value $\Bar{m} = 1.27\,m_p$ which represents $10$ per cent by number He.
 The assumption of ideal MHD in essence relies on highly ionized plasma where the ions are completely tied to the magnetic field in a single fluid state.
 Although the temperature regimes of the ISM investigated in this paper involve only mildly ionized gas, the neutrals remain tied to the field via collisions with the ions.
 In reality we should expect the neutrals to drift from the ions and thus the field through ambipolar diffusion \citep{Hennebelle2019} but accounting for this complexity is beyond the scope of this paper.